-Since this construction encompasses both matchgates and swap gates, it allows for general quantum computations \cite{jozsa2008matchgates}.
+Since this construction encompasses both matchgates and swap gates, \bl{constituting a universal gate set \cite{jozsa2008matchgates}}, it allows for general quantum computations.

-We propose to replace all random two-qubit gates $U$ by parity--preserving ones.
-Circuit constructed from such matrices preserves the global parity -- sum of all bits modulo $2$.
-The heavy output probability for such a T--layer circuit might be written as
+We propose to replace all random two-qubit gates $U$ by parity-preserving ones.
+A circuit constructed from such matrices preserves the global parity -- sum of all bits modulo $2$.
+The heavy-output probability for such a T--layer circuit can be written as

-Here $P$ (like parity) denotes strings of $N$ bits with an even number of $1$ and $\overline{\mathcal{U}}_j$ corresponds to averaged $j$-th layer of permutations and two-qubit gates.
+Here $P$ denotes bit strings of $N$ bits with an even number of $1$ and $\overline{\mathcal{U}}_j$ corresponds to averaged $j$-th layer of permutations and two-qubit gates.
 The difference between the original and the newly proposed heavy output subspace is depicted in Fig. \ref{fig:heavy_outputs}.

 From the standpoint of execution on quantum hardware, the introduced modifications are quite minor.
-Since each gate can be obtained from parity--preserving one, combined with local pre- and post-processing \cite{Khaneja}, the number of elementary two-qubit gates does not change.
+Since each gate can be obtained from a parity--preserving one, combined with local pre- and post-processing \cite{Khaneja}, the number of elementary two-qubit gates does not change.

-Finally, because heavy subspace is {\sl a priori} known, and independent of drawn circuit, one may try to analytically study heavy output probability $h_U$ for the noise model of interest.
-In the most uniform model, each two-qubit gate is disturbed by $e^{i \alpha H}$, with $H$ being random Hamiltonian from the Gaussian Unitary Ensemble (GUE) and $\alpha$ the noise strength.
-Obtained formula for heavy output frequency for a $T$--layer, $N$--qubit circuit reads
+Finally, because the heavy-output subspace is {\sl a priori} known, and independent of drawn circuit, one may try to analytically study heavy output probability $h_U$ for the noise model of interest.
+In \blu{the simplest uniform model}, each two-qubit gate is \blu{perturbed} by $e^{i \alpha H}$, with $H$ being random Hamiltonian from the Gaussian Unitary Ensemble (GUE) and $\alpha$ the noise strength. \blu{The resulting formula for the heavy-output frequency} for a $T$--layer, $N$--qubit circuit reads

-where $f(\alpha)$ applied in \cite{Liu2018, Nadir2024fidelity} is related to spectral form factor, see \rd{Appendix \ref{Section:I}} for details.
-In perfect parity-preserving QV circuit heavy output frequency reaches $h_U = 1$, since no error "kicks out" quantum states out of heavy output subspace.
+where \blu{the function $f(\alpha)$ introduced in} \cite{Liu2018, Nadir2024fidelity} is related to the spectral form factor, see \rd{Appendix \ref{Section:I}} for details.
+In a perfect parity-preserving QV circuit, the heavy output frequency reaches $h_U = 1$, since no error "kicks" quantum states out of the heavy-output subspace.

-Furthermore, we extended error model into dissipative framework, considering interactions with environment of dimension $d_E$ by random GUE Hamiltonian $H$ -- see Appendix \ref{Section:I}.
+Furthermore, we extended error model into dissipative framework, considering interactions with an environment of dimension $d_E$ via a random GUE Hamiltonian $H$ -- see Appendix \ref{Section:I}.
 This extension effectively corresponds to increasing the noise level by a factor $\sqrt{d_E}$. \rd{More explicitly, for a two-qubit gate coupled to an environment of dimension $d_E$ one finds}

 \rd{for the single-parity circuit.
 Dissipative noise effectively rescales the coherent noise parameter, without changing the functional dependence of the benchmarks on the circuit size and depth.}